Amerikansk præsidentvalg

 Photo: Holger Damgaard

 On 14 October 1912, a voter meeting also developed into a very dramatic event.
-Republican President Theodore Roosevelt had gone to Milwaukee to campagin for the presidency and took a tour of the city before giving a speech.
+Republican President Theodore Roosevelt had gone to Milwaukee to campaign for the presidency and took a tour of the city before giving a speech.

 Standing in an open car to greet the audience, the good atmosphere was interrupted.
 Suddenly, a bullet flew through the air and hit Roosevelt in the chest, panic spread in the crowd, but the assassination attempt did not stop the presidential candidate.